bbauska/JS-CellarDoor/README.md

 }
 ```

-### Explanation
+<h3>Explanation</h3>

 - Bring in our Stack implementation and initialize a new stack.
-- Iterate over each character of the input string str and check if the current character `str[i]` is an opening parenthesis (i.e., '(').
-If it is, the opening parenthesis is pushed onto the stack using `stack.push(str[i])`.
+- Iterate over each character of the input string str and check if the current character
+  `str[i]` is an opening parenthesis (i.e., '(').
+If it is, the opening parenthesis is
+  pushed onto the stack using `stack.push(str[i])`.
-- If the current character is a closing parenthesis (i.e., ')'), check if the stack is empty using stack.`isEmpty()`.
-If the stack is empty at this point, it means there is a closing parenthesis without a corresponding opening parenthesis, so return false indicating that the parentheses are unbalanced.
+- If the current character is a closing parenthesis (i.e., ')'), check if the stack is
+  empty using stack.`isEmpty()`.
+If the stack is empty at this point, it means there is
+  a closing parenthesis without a corresponding opening parenthesis, so return false
+  indicating that the parentheses are unbalanced.
-- If the stack is not empty, it means there is a matching opening parenthesis for the current closing parenthesis.
-Therefore, remove the top element using `stack.pop()`, which represents the successful pairing of opening and closing parentheses.
+- If the stack is not empty, it means there is a matching opening parenthesis for the
+  current closing parenthesis.
+Therefore, remove the top element using `stack.pop()`,
+  which represents the successful pairing of opening and closing parentheses.
-- After iterating over all the characters in the string, check if the stack is empty using `stack.isEmpty()`.
-If the stack is empty, it means all opening parentheses have been matched and popped from the stack, indicating balanced parentheses.
-In this case, return true.
+- After iterating over all the characters in the string, check if the stack is empty
+  using `stack.isEmpty()`.
+If the stack is empty, it means all opening parentheses
+  have been matched and popped from the stack, indicating balanced parentheses.
+In
+  this case, return true.
-- If the stack is not empty after the iteration, it means there are unmatched opening parentheses remaining, indicating unbalanced parentheses.
+- If the stack is not empty after the iteration, it means there are unmatched opening
+  parentheses remaining, indicating unbalanced parentheses.
 In this case, return `false`.

 </details>

-### Test Cases
+<h3>Test Cases</h3>

 ```js
 describe('balancedParenthesis', () => {